-Notably, the repair pipeline successfully addresses faulty models that other SoTA repair tools fail to resolve.
+In particular, the repair pipeline successfully addresses faulty models that other SoTA repair tools cannot resolve.

-The metric \textit{Correct@6} is utilized to compare the performance of all LLMs across various feedback levels.
-Table~\ref{tab:correct@k} showcases the comparison results using the ARepair benchmark.
-While GPT-3.5-Turbo exhibited less effective repair capabilities, GPT-4-Turbo demonstrated superior performance across different feedback levels, attributable to its cut-off and context window parameters relative to its counterparts (see Table~\ref{tab:llms}), alongside enhanced features integrated into this model (detailed in Section~\ref{sec:llms}).
+\hamid{ \textbf{Influence of Defective Model Complexity/Size on Repair Performance.} To investigate the relationship between model complexity and repair performance, we assessed complexity based on the number of variables clauses in the propositional formulas generated by the Alloy Analyzer from LLM-produced repairs (see Tables~\ref{tab:variables-clauses-arepair} and \ref{tab:variable-clauses-a4f}) and conducted a detailed analysis thereof.}